University of the Incarnate Word School of Osteopathic Medicine

 UIWSOM is located in San Antonio, the country’s seventh largest city, one which enjoys vibrant cultural diversity, reasonable cost of living, and a growing health care industry.
 San Antonio is referred to as “Military City, USA” and is home to Ft.
 Sam Houston Army Base, Lackland Air Force Base, Randolph Air Force Base, and San Antonio Military Medical Center, the largest inpatient medical facility in the Department of Defense.

 The UIWSOM campus is located at Brooks, home of the former Air Force Aerospace Medical School.
 This former military base is rich in history.
-It is where the MRI was invented, radial keratotomy perfected, first animals that traveled to space resided, the moon rocks were stored, and much more.
+It is where radial keratotomy was perfected, first animals that traveled to space resided, the moon rocks were stored, and much more.

 As his last official act as president, John F. Kennedy commissioned the former base the day before his assassination, November 21, 1963.
 While the JFK legacy continues to be honored and with its roots grounded in medical innovation and vision, the Brooks location provides the perfect environment for medical education in South San Antonio.